devon-n/TRW-Forward-Tester/README.md

 - Position size?
 - When to cut a strategy
 - If paper or real strategy
-- When implementing in pinescript, take note of order quantity precision from binance
+- When implementing in pinescript, take note of order quantity precision from Binance/Bybit

 ## Keep all reporting and executing logic here
 It might be better keeping position sizing and account balances here